apache/servicemix4-nmr/examples/interceptors/exchange/README.txt

 Quick steps to install this example
 -------------------------------------

-Launch the ServiceMix Kernel by running bin/karaf in the root dir of this distribution.
+Launch the container by running bin/servicemix, bin/nmr or bin/karaf
+in the root dir of this distribution.

 run: